Drew Carey's Back-to-School Rock 'n' Roll Comedy Hour: Plot

 The episode opens with Drew Carey and Jenny McCarthy planning a fishing trip.
 Ryan Stiles tells Drew that they have a show to do, but Drew does not want to return to work yet, so Stiles suggests they do something new and give the episode a back-to-school theme with sketches and music.
-A teenage Drew visits the doctor (John Carroll Lynch) and learns about his "changing body".
-SHeDAISY perform at The Warsaw Tavern and Oswald (Diedrich Bader) and Lewis (Stiles) try to convince the band to let them be their back up singers.
-At a slumber party, Kate O'Brien (Christa Miller) and Jenny McCarthy practice kissing on each other, but stop the sketch after noticing the male crew members watching them.
+A teenage Drew visits the doctor and learns about his "changing body".
+SHeDAISY perform at The Warsaw Tavern and Oswald and Lewis try to convince the band to let them be their back up singers.
+At a slumber party, Kate O'Brien and Jenny McCarthy practice kissing on each other, but stop the sketch after noticing the male crew members watching them.
 Oswald tries to impress McCarthy with his sports injury, but a flashback reveals he injured himself cheerleading.
-Meanwhile, Mimi Bobeck (Kathy Kinney) asks Smash Mouth not to steal her idea for a speed metal version of "The Wreck of the Edmund Fitzgerald".
+Meanwhile, Mimi Bobeck asks Smash Mouth not to steal her idea for a speed metal version of "The Wreck of the Edmund Fitzgerald".

 Drew hosts a short educational film about cooties, while Kate presents a segment about how useful cheerleading is after high school.
 Uncle Kracker performs and Mimi asks him for his help with a crossword puzzle.
 Oswald tries going undercover at a school, but is not successful as he wears his police uniform.
 He tries going undercover with the mob and gets shot.
 After Peter Frampton performs, he shows Mimi a tattoo of her face on his chest, in the hope she will take him back, but Mimi rejects him.
 Drew practices talking to girls in the mirror and notices a zit on his forehead.
-The zit has the face and voice of Mr. Wick (Craig Ferguson), and gives Drew some bad advice about talking to his crush.
+The zit has the face and voice of Mr. Wick, and gives Drew some bad advice about talking to his crush.
 Sugar Ray leave with Mimi after their performance when they realise she is the woman on Frampton's chest.
 Drew tells the children at home to respect their teachers, except for one – his grade school teacher.
 He rants that he does not need math, but then misses out on a party when the lead singer of Sugar Ray tells him the location in the form of a word problem.